Steepest Gradient (%)

 We are in Inyo National Forest for most of the climb.

 Rock Creek Lake on our left 1 ½ miles from the finish.

-Finish at Mosquito Flats - the highest paved road in California.
+Finish at Mosquito Flats, the highest paved road in California.

-Continue on with a hike “Mono Pass from Mosquito Flat Trailhead is a 8.7 mile moderately trafficked out and back trail located near Bishop, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.”
-All Trails
+If you haven’t had enough just yet, you can continue on with a hike.
+AllTrails tells us, “Mono Pass from Mosquito Flat Trailhead is a 8.7 mile moderately trafficked out and back trail located near Bishop, California that features a lake and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding, and is best used from March until October.”

-The steepest ¼ mile begins at mile 12.1 (10.4%) and the steepest mile beings at mile 11.6 (9%)
+The steepest ¼ mile begins at mile 12.1 (10.4%) and the steepest mile begins at mile 11.6 (9%).